Dockless hire bike parking bays consultation

 There will be no traffic restrictions as a result of the works.
 You will be able to access your property and receive deliveries and visitors by vehicle as usual.

-Between August 2023 and July 2025 Islington Council has held four public consultations on designated hire bike parking bays, including a pilot consultation on ten bays.
+Between August 2023 and December 2025 Islington Council has held five public consultations on designated hire bike parking bays, including a pilot consultation on ten bays.